sandeshShahapur/ADeveloperHasNoName/content/blogs/Fixing-the-TypeScript-Error-TS2792-Cannot-Find-Module/index.md

 ## Conclusion

-I hope one of the above solutions helped you resolve the "Cannot Find Module '...' " error in TypeScript. ~If it did not, then quit TypeScript and go Rust!~
+I hope one of the above solutions helped you resolve the `Cannot Find Module '...'` error in TypeScript. ~If it did not, then quit TypeScript and go Rust!~